johnascott1/Project1Final/grades/Lab 7 Questions.md

 Tickets need to store a description of the problem, the date the issue was reported, and the user who reported it.

 The tickets are assigned a priority between 1-5.
-1 is the most urgent (e.g. all servers down);
+1 is the most urgent (e.g. all servers down)
-5 is the least (e.g. missing mouse mat).
+5 is the least serious (e.g. missing mouse mat).

 Each ticket will have a unique integer ID.
-This is generated internally in the Ticket class.
+This is generated internally in the `Ticket` class.
 (We'll improve on this approach later in the semester when we cover databases.)

 When a problem is fixed, the ticket is removed from the list of open tickets and added to a separate list of resolved tickets.
 A String describing the resolution is stored in the Ticket, and the date the ticket was resolved.